 Now, SpyFu does give you a backlink outreach tool too — however, it’s a lot more basic.

-First, rather than automatically suggesting websites for you to approach (based on a URL you enter), SpyFu needs you to supply your own list of target sites.
+First, rather than automatically suggesting websites for you to approach (based on a URL you enter), SpyFu asks you to supply your own list of target sites.
 Once it’s got that, it will try to surface contacts for these.

-But when testing this feature, I found that while SpyFu occasionally managed to surface Twitter or Facebook profiles for websites, unlike Semrush it didn’t didn’t give me any email addresses (it’s technically capable of doing so — it just didn’t give me any results for the sites I was targeting).
+But when testing this feature, I found that while SpyFu occasionally managed to surface Twitter or Facebook profiles for websites, unlike Semrush it didn’t give me any email addresses (it’s technically capable of doing so — it just didn’t give me any results for the sites I was targeting).

 And, while SpyFu does let you associate tasks with websites, you’re not talking about a fully-fledged ‘CRM’ tool (i.e., similar to the one that Semrush gives you).